JoseAmador95/UoS_Beamforming/README.md

 The models in this section are the testing scenario for the SDR unit and the real implementation of the UE tracking test, which results are described in the report.

+## CAD
+The CAD files used for the antenna structure are available in this section, including a parametric design using Fusion 360 and a STEP version for it to be used with other CAD software.